jkeener/personal-goals/README.md

 5. Go birding a lot.
 6. Do more art

-# June 19, 2016
+# June 26, 2016

-### This Week's Goal: Finish Front Page
+### This Week's Goal: FINISH THE FRONT PAGE!!!!!!!

 ## Things I'll Do This Week:

-- [ ] Finish css for front page.
+- [ ] Finish the front page.
-- [ ] Figure out how to get custom meta to show as content.
+- [ ] Sub titles for Architect blocks?
-- [ ] Read  up on how to set up content for architect tabs.
+- [ ] Look up setting up animations for architect.
-- [ ] Go to the gym twice.
+- [ ] Do ab workout at least twice.
 0/2
-- [x] Do ab workout at least twice.
-2/2
 - [ ] Go birding.
-- [x] Take a walk.
+- [ ] Take a walk.
 - [ ] Don't turn on TV until noon (weekdays).
+- [ ] Go to the gym 3 times.
+- [ ] Get my ass in gear.
+- [ ] Make bread.

 ### Things I'll Do This Month: June 2016

 - [ ] Finish website.
-- [ ] Get paid.
+- [x] Get paid.
 - [x] Read a book.
 - [ ] Go to the at least gym twice a week.
-4/8
+5/8
 - [ ] Take a walk with Alaina at least once a week.
-2/4
+3/4
 - [ ] Do at least one DuoLingo lesson a day.
 - [ ] Go birding once a week.
-2/4
+3/4

 ### Backlog: Side Projects: